Contractor Exam Prep

 application and complete it.
 The contractors’ state licensing board (or its equivalent in your state) should be able to direct you where to find the application and the instructions for completing it.

-You will want to gather all the materials that prove you meet basic requirements, as well as any additional materials required by your area.
+You will want to gather all the materials that prove you meet basic requirements and any additional materials required by your area.
 You will submit the application and supporting documents together in most instances.

 Common information that you will need to input and/or include in your application includes: